morriq/kubernetes-raspberry4b/README.md

 After that you should be able get nginx 404 response from your server.
 Just: `curl -I example.com`

 ### https

+I used cert-manager for kubernetes.
+It's great tool with many solutions to serve https.
+We basically want to free https, such as letsencrypt.
+To do it we use https://cert-manager.io/docs/configuration/acme/ with dns01 challange provider.

+If you have domain in ovh then you can follow [this tutorial](https://github.com/morriq/cert-manager-webhook-ovh#ovh-webhook-for-cert-manager).
+If no then you should pick one on bottom of https://cert-manager.io/docs/configuration/acme/dns01/.
+Alternatively you can use [generic webhook resolver](https://cert-manager.io/docs/configuration/acme/dns01/webhook/)

 ### github actions deployment